NGC 3640

-NGC 3640 is an elliptical galaxy located in the constellation Leo.
+NGC 3640 is an elliptical galaxy located in the constellation of Leo.
 It is located at a distance of circa 75 million light years from Earth, which, given its apparent dimensions, means that NGC 3640 is about 90,000 light years across.
 It was discovered by William Herschel on February 23, 1784.
 It is a member of the NGC 3640 Group of galaxies, which is a member of the Leo II Groups, a series of galaxies and galaxy clusters strung out from the right edge of the Virgo Supercluster.

 It lies 2 degrees south of Sigma Leonis and is a member of the Herschel 400 Catalogue.
 It is condensed and can be spotted with a small telescope from suburban skies.

 Characteristics

 NGC 3640 is an elliptical galaxy with a highly disturbed stellar component.
 The galaxy features boxy isophotes, and patchy shell-like features.
 These features indicate a recent merger with a smaller gas-poor galaxy.
 A dust lane is observed along the minor-axis, spanning 30 arcseconds in a north-south direction.
 The galaxy has a high rotational velocity, estimated to be 120 ± 10 km/s, higher than that of other elliptical galaxies of similar luminosity.
 The HI mass of the galaxy is estimated to be 1.85×10^7 M_solar and the mass of HII less than 7.44×10^7 M_solar.

 In the centre of NGC 3640 lies a supermassive black hole whose mass is estimated to be roughly 100 million (10^{7.99 ± 0.39)} based on the Sérsic profile.